5.9. Hard decays¶

 The definition of polarization for particles in intermediate states is only

-possible for processes which can be factorized into a production matrix
+possible for processes which can be factorized into a production and decay of them.

-The production process is specified in the Processes part
+The production part of the process is specified in the Processes part of the run card

 whereas the possible decays are characterized in the Hard decays section.